suan/graphite_up/README.md

-Vagrant VM for Graphite and StatsD
+Vagrant VM for Graphite + StatsD + Diamond
 =======================
-A quick Vagrant setup for a running Graphite and StatsD installation on a Debian Squeeze 32-bit VM via Chef.
+A quick Vagrant setup for a running Graphite, StatsD, and Diamond installation on a Debian Squeeze 32-bit VM via Chef.

 Various Chef cookbooks here might also be useful on their own, though they are not very polished.